openbases/docs/README.md

-# Open Research Experiments
+# Open Research Bases

-This is the future home of the [Open Research Experiments](https://openbases.github.io) Group!
+This is the future home of the [Open Research Bases](https://openbases.github.io) Group!
 We create template bases for the [Open Journals](https://www.github.com/openjournals) organization of journals to drive reproducible, automated research and software development.